MatiasJJ/ClusterinClusters/README.md

 > Welcome to use `Clusterin'Clusters` -code!
 It is a program for Structure selection by k-means clustering algorithm

-> We assume you have just created a sh*tload of XTB-data and still your face looks like:
+> We assume you have just created a whole lot of XTB-data and still your face looks like:
 ```
   L...L
  < o o >